Habituation: Characteristics

 Another observation mentioned is when a single introduction of a different stimulus late in the habituation procedure when responding to the eliciting stimulus has declined can cause an increase in the habituated response.
-This increase in responding is temporary and is called "dishabituation" and always occurs to the original eliciting stimulus (not to the added stimulus).
+This increase in responding, or dishabituation, is temporary and always occurs to the original eliciting stimulus (not to the added stimulus).
 Researchers also use evidence of dishabituation to rule out sensory adaptation and fatigue as alternative explanations of the habituation process.
 Habituation of dishabituation can occur.
 The amount of dishabituation that occurs as a result of the introduction of a different stimulus can decrease after repeated presentation of the "dishabituating" stimulus.

 Some habituation procedures appear to result in a habituation process that last days or weeks.
 This is considered long-term habituation.
 It persists over long durations of time (i.e., shows little or no spontaneous recovery).
 Long-term habituation can be distinguished from short-term habituation which is identified by the nine characteristics listed above.